bkerler/edl/README.md

 - ```./edl.py r boot_a,boot_b boot_a.img,boot_b.img``` -> to dump multiple partitions to multiple filenames
 - ```./edl.py footer footer.bin``` -> to dump the crypto footer for Androids with emmc flash
 - ```./edl.py w boot_a boot.img``` -> to write boot.img to the "boot" partition on lun 0 on the device with emmc flash
+- ```./edl.py w gpt gpt.img``` -> to write gpt partition table from gpt.img to the first sector on the device with emmc flash
 - ```./edl.py wl dumps``` -> to write all files from "dumps" folder to according partitions to flash
 - ```./edl.py wf dump.bin``` -> to write the rawimage dump.bin to flash
 - ```./edl.py e misc``` -> to erase the partition misc on emmc flash